rclone/rclone/MANUAL.md

 If dest:path doesn't exist, it is created and the source:path contents go there.

+It is not possible to sync overlapping remotes.
+However, you may exclude the destination from the sync with a filter rule or by putting an exclude-if-present file inside the destination directory and sync to a destination that is inside the source directory.

 **Note**: Use the `-P`/`--progress` flag to view real-time transfer statistics